Global Missions Philosophy

 Bible Translation Project

 Harvest Church is partnering with the Seed Company to translate the Bible for those who are without the Bible in their home language.
 We have funded the translations of Luke and Jonah for the Gabri Maji people of Chad, Africa and the book of Jonah for the Mbeya people of Tanzania, Africa.
-We look forward to funding more books in the future.
+We are currently funding the book of 2 Timothy, and we look forward to funding more books in the future.